 Well, dogs enjoy the sun as much as people with their heavy fur coat. they can easily become overheated.
 As well. some short-haired lighter-colored breeds are susceptible to sunburn.

-dogs however are easy to please and are happy to share shade with their human friends.
+Dogs however are easy to please and are happy to share shade with their human friends.
 Your dog will enjoy Ann Arbor pergola or canopy just as much as you will.
 However you may want to put in a dog house or other kind of shelter so the dog has a place of its own.

 Dogs are happy to share shade with their humans on a hot summer day.

-Post dogs love water and will find any excuse to Splash around in it.
+Most dogs love water and will find any excuse to splash around in it.
 Your dog will enjoy hours of fun splashing in and out of his own pool.
 You would want to surround this pool with hardscaping of some kind or a deck so that the outside doesn't get muddy. there are many custom kinds of dog pools or you can simply use a child's wading pool.

 Another option would be an, on demand or motion-controlled sprinkler.
 This would have to be placed in a hard or mulched surface or it is in danger of becoming A mud puddle.